-This is an excellent air purifier for doing away with mold.
+SilverOnyx is an excellent air purifier for doing away with mold.
 What’s more, it comes at a great price!
 With this item, you’d be able to take care of the mold spores floating around.
 It does this by using no less than three filters.

-The first filter is a true HEPA filter, the second a UV light, and the third a filter filled with activated carbon.
+The first filter is a true HEPA filter, the second a UV light, and a filter filled with activated carbon.
 In addition to all this, it has a negative ion generator that can reduce all types of particles.
 These include smoke, dust, dander, pollen, and mold spores.

 The HEPA filter here has a cylindrical shape, reducing the purifier’s surface area by a whole 60%.
 This makes the whole device much sleeker and attractive than the flat options.
 It would also be effective for doing away with mold spores in all directions.
 The whole area purified would be around 500 square feet, so you can even use it for large areas like your living room and basement.

 This model may be a bit more expensive, but it’s still quite reasonable.
 It also contains the three most important features that the SilverOnyx has, but the cylindrical shape is gone.
 Still, it does have quite a lot going for it.